-If He Loses In 2020 Trump Might Tell His Supporters To ‘Take To The Streets,’ Says Longtime Associate
+If He Loses In 2020, Trump Might Tell His Supporters To ‘Take To The Streets,’ Says Longtime Associate

 “What happened this week with [Attorney General Bill] Barr, since Citizens United, is the scariest thing to our democracy as possible, and people should be frightened.
 And he [Trump] uses the dictator playbook.
 One thing, again, authoritarian figures telegraph and he did it last election.
 He was already teeing it up,” the commentator said.

 Deutsch then shifted his focus to the 2020 presidential election, reminding MSNBC’s viewership of former Trump attorney Michael Cohen’s words.
-Shocking the American public, Cohen told the Congress that Trump might not want to leave the White House even if he loses.
+Shocking the American public, Cohen told Congress that Trump might not want to leave the White House even if he loses.

 "Trump has pulled off something that Goebbels would applaud.
 He has made himself the Great Dictator of the news cycle" #WorldPressFreedomDay https://t.co/zv9jyf8y7h